manishsanger/insight-api/README.md

 - MongoDB integration for persistent storage
 - Request logging and audit trails
 - Extraction history and analytics
+- **User Data Isolation**: Each user can only access their own created data
+- Automatic user association on data creation
 - Configurable data retention policies

 ### 🌐 API Integration